 Access – 4 minutes from the Redwoods to the carpark of the falls, very easy drive but car-park is small.

-Recommendation- For this great ocean road trip we recommend bringing wet weather shoes or gum boots as well as a waterproof jacket if you want to get nice and close to the falls and not get saturated.
+Recommendation- For this section of the great ocean road we recommend bringing wet weather shoes or gum boots as well as a waterproof jacket if you want to get nice and close to the falls and not get saturated.

 These bad-ass falls aren’t too far away from Hopetoun falls or the redwood forest either, and are still make for an awesome spot to visit.